 PureTone players will be portable, everywhere players, usable at home, in the car, or in your pocket with earphones.
 Additionally, PureTone home players could be bigger and better, with more memory and audiophile features galore for the extreme listener, but basic PureTone is for the masses, for music lovers.
 "Quality whether you want it or not," as Larry Johnson used to say.

-A memoir?
-Waging Heavy Peace is a stream-of-consciousness, sucking in to itself like a vortex every thought, idea, opinion, business plan, musical memory, old grudge, old friendship or hilarious observation that flits past Neil's eyes as he sits there trying to write.
-Heavy Peace is a highly self-conscious work -- meta-memoir, to be sure -- and Neil does not seem happy about the fact that he has committed to writing an autobiography, even though he did so of his own free will.
+Is this a memoir, or a blurb for a technology company?
+Waging Heavy Peace is a lot of things at once, a rambling stream-of-consciousness, sucking in to itself like a vortex every thought, idea, opinion, business plan, musical memory, old grudge, old friendship or hilarious observation that flits past Neil's eyes as he sits there trying to write.
+Heavy Peace is a highly self-conscious work -- meta-memoir, to be sure -- and Neil does not even seem happy about the fact that he has committed to writing an autobiography, even though he did so of his own free will.
 He swerves crazily, like a drunken bus driver on a mountain trail, between past and present tense, between the 1960s and the 1980s and now, between technology talk and random memories and musical explanations and tributes to his long-lost friends.
 The book will keep you awake and amused, but it won't deliver the punch of truth and honesty that a great memoir should deliver, and that recent books by Bob Dylan, Keith Richards and Patti Smith all delivered.

 Well, unlike Bob and Keith and Patti Smith, or even Gregg Allman (whose recent memoir My Cross to Bear I've never written about, but also really loved), Neil Young does not appear to have ever been interested in literature.
 This doesn't help him when it comes to writing a book.
 His body of lyrics, as great as it is, stands virtually free of literary reference points, though Neil makes up for this deficiency with awareness of roots music, native American culture, modern politics, alternative cultural values, and the wonderous receptivity of a faux-naif mind.
 Waging Heavy Peace mentions only one writer in passing, the adventure novelist Clive Cussler.
 And Neil Young doesn't seem to be trying to achieve the level of transparency of a Clive Cussler novel either.